Wet season: Effects

-In tropical areas, when the monsoon arrives, high daytime high temperatures drop and overnight low temperatures increase, thus reducing diurnal temperature variation.
+In tropical areas, when the monsoon arrives, high daytime temperatures drop and overnight low temperatures increase, thus reducing diurnal temperature variation.
 During the wet season, a combination of heavy rainfall and, in some places such as Hong Kong, an onshore wind, improve air quality.

 In Brazil, the wet season is correlated with weaker trade winds off the ocean.
 The pH level of water becomes more balanced due to the charging of local aquifers during the wet season.
 Water also softens, as the concentration of dissolved materials reduces during the rainy season.
 Erosion is also increased during rainy periods.

 Arroyos that are dry at other times of the year fill with runoff, in some cases with water as deep as 10 ft.
 Leaching of soils during periods of heavy rainfall depletes nutrients.
 The higher runoff from land masses affects nearby ocean areas, which are more stratified, or less mixed, due to stronger surface currents forced by the heavy rainfall runoff.